J-PLUS: The stellar mass function of quiescent and star-forming galaxies at 0.05 <= z <= 0.2: Estimation of the stellar mass function

 where $M^*$ is the stellar mass at which the function transitions from a simple power law with slope $\alpha$ at lower masses into an exponential function at higher masses.
-The normalization $\Phi^{*}$ corresponds to the number density at $M^*_\star$.\ In our case, for stellar mass functions, it is better to work in $\log\,M_{\star}$ space and write the Schechter function as
+The normalization $\Phi^{*}$ corresponds to the number density at $M^*_\star$.\ In our case, for SMFs, it is better to work in $\log\,M_{\star}$ space and write the Schechter function as

-We obtained the Schechter functions from the SMF input stellar masses and stellar mass errors from SED fitting; and $1/V_{max}$ from the \cite{pozzetti2010} method.
-The code from \cite{obreschkow2018eddington}, which computes the single Schechter function parameters ($\alpha$, $\Phi^*$ and $M^*_{\star}$), was used to take into account the Eddington bias.
+We obtained the Schechter functions from the SMF input stellar masses and stellar mass errors from SED fitting and $1/V_{max}$ from the \cite{pozzetti2010} method.
+The \citet{obreschkow2018eddington} code fits the SMFs using the modified maximum-likelihood method, treating the Schechter function as a generative distribution and convolving it with the stellar-mass error distribution to correct for Eddington bias and selection effects.
+The likelihood was evaluated in $\log M_\star$ space using the stellar masses and $1/V_{\max}$ weights described in Sect.~\ref{sec:vmax}.
+Parameter uncertainties were estimated by bootstrap, resampling the galaxy catalog 100 times.
+Although a double-Schechter form is often adopted for the local SMF (e.g.,\citealt{baldry2012galaxy,wright2018gama}), it does not yield a statistically meaningful improvement over a single Schechter within our fitted mass range.
+The Bayesian evidence, evaluated over the mass-complete interval, consistently favors the single Schechter for the total, SF, and Q SMFs (Q-SMFs).
+We therefore adopted a single Schechter function throughout; for more details see Appendix~\ref{app:schechter_ic}.